OS X 10.5.2 (9C31) Seeded, Safari 3.1 Beta Incorporates Latest Webkit Features

 - HTML5 SQL storage API: "The client-side database storage API allows web applications to store structured data locally using a medium many web developers are already familiar with - SQL."

-- Downloadable fonts: "With font face rules you can specify downloadable custom fonts on your Web pages or alias one font to another."
-More details.
+: "With font face rules you can specify downloadable custom fonts on your Web pages or alias one font to another."
+More details

 The latest beta builds of Safari also address a number of significant fixes.
 Safari is currently at version 3.0.4.
 For those interested in the cutting edge Webkit releases, you can download nightly builds -- though these may not be entirely stable.